mjgs/routes-builder/Readme.md

   * HTML page to view routes and per-route middleware during development
   * Flexible structure where you can use any folder naming and positioning you like
   * Simple command line tool to create new projects
-  * Defaults to using Express but you can write your own route definition and build functions
+  * Defaults to using Express but you can write your own route loading and building functions

 ## Getting started